-- 1 Are skilled and competent psychologists, in both theory and research; - 2 Are skilled and competent criminologists, in both theory and research; - 3 Have developed a range of transferable intellectual and personal skills; including independent learning, critical evaluation, oral and written presentation skills, group work skills, ICT skills; - 4 Have developed their own knowledge, values, understanding and skills in order to enhance their employment prospects; - 5 Have developed their own knowledge, values, understanding and skills in order to address international concerns;
+- 1 Are skilled and competent psychologists, in both theory and research; - 2 Are equipped with highly desirable skills and knowledge for being employable in a range of settings and/or to undertake further study towards a career in counselling or related professions; - 3 Have developed a range of counselling related skills and competencies in theory, research and practice. - 4 Have developed a range of transferable intellectual and personal skills; including independent learning, critical evaluation, oral and written presentation skills, group work skills, ICT skills; - 5 Have developed their own knowledge, values, understanding and skills in order to enhance their employment prospects; - 6 Have developed their own knowledge, values, understanding and skills in order to address international concerns;

-The aims and learning outcomes of the course are consistent with the national qualifications framework, and with subject specific psychology and criminology benchmarking.
-The BPS and the external examiners have repeatedly commended this course on its standards and quality, including the sound, broad and balanced curriculum, which is regularly renewed and updated; the imaginative and innovative forms of assessment that are used; the online resources that are available to students; the strong recruitment to the course from high quality applicants; the way in which staff research expertise informs the curriculum; and the approachability and professionalism of staff.
+The aims and learning outcomes of the course are consistent with the national qualifications framework, and with subject specific psychology benchmarking.
+The BPS and the external examiners have repeatedly commended modules on this course on their standards and quality, including the sound, broad and balanced curriculum, which is regularly renewed and updated; the imaginative and innovative forms of assessment that are used; the online resources that are available to students;; the way in which staff research expertise informs the curriculum; and the approachability and professionalism of staff.

-The course is designed to give you a thorough grounding in the foundational knowledge, skills and understanding of core areas of psychology and criminology throughout years one and two of your studies.
-During year three this provision continues, but you are also able to select specialist final year modules linked to the areas of staff research expertise within Psychology and Criminology.
+The course is designed to give you a thorough grounding in the foundational knowledge, skills and understanding of core areas of Psychology and Counselling throughout all years of your studies.
+During year three this provision continues, but you are also able to select specialist final year modules linked to the areas of staff research expertise within Psychology.